will62794/will62794.github.io/_posts/2024-10-15-inductive-proof-graphs.markdown

 At a high level, these proof graphs essentially make explicit the kind of backward, inductive reasoning that is applied when trying to show correctness of a safety property.
 That is, we work backwards via protocol actions, finding invariants that must hold true in prior steps in order for the system to always be safe with respect to some target property in question.

-In some ways, we may also view these proof graphs as a way of marrying the inductive invariants used for formal verification with the kind of semi-formal, pen and paper proof structures often written by humans.
+In some ways, we may also view these proof graphs as one way of marrying the inductive invariants used for formal verification with the kind of semi-formal, pen and paper proof structures often written by humans.
 For example, a careful induction proof in a distributed systems paper may implicitly resemble this kind of structure (e.g. see the [Raft dissertation proof](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf#page=233)).
 These inductive proof graph structures provide a useful way to make this formal, while also showing that these types of graph structures can be seen as ultimately equivalent to any (monolithic) inductive invariant.

 These graph structures are also concretely exploited for automated inductive invariant inference in [this work](https://arxiv.org/abs/2404.18048), and for improving the interpretability of the inductive invariant development process.
-They also bear similarities to the *inductve data flow graphs* discussed in [here](https://www.cs.princeton.edu/~zkincaid/pub/popl13.pdf).
+They also bear similarities to the *inductve data flow graphs* discussed [here](https://www.cs.princeton.edu/~zkincaid/pub/popl13.pdf).